arpit-mittal-ds/Microsoft-Certified-Azure-Data-Engineer/6-Security/readme.md

 * Process of verification / assertion of identity.

 ### What is authorization?
-Authentication establishes the user's identity, but authorization is the process of establishing what level of access an authenticated person or service has.
-It specifies what data they're allowed to access and what they can do with it.
+Authentication establishes the user's identity, but authorization is the process of establishing **what level of access** an authenticated person or service has.
+It specifies **what data they're allowed to access** and what they can do with it.

+**Examples**

+**Encrypting raw storage** - Azure Storage encryption for data at rest helps you protect your data to meet your organizational security and compliance commitments.
+The Azure Storage platform automatically encrypts your data with 256-bit Advanced Encryption Standard (AES) encryption before persisting it to disk and then decrypts the data during retrieval.

+### AZURE KEY VAULT

+**Encrypting secrets** - We've seen that the encryption services all use keys to encrypt and decrypt data.
+How do we ensure that the keys themselves are secure?
+You might also have passwords, connection strings, or other sensitive pieces of information that you need to securely store.

+### What is Azure Key Vault?

+**Azure Key Vault is a cloud service that works as a secure store for secrets**

+Azure Key Vault is a secret store: **a centralized cloud service for storing app secrets - configuration values like passwords and connection strings** that must remain secure at all times.
+Key Vault helps you control your apps' secrets by keeping them in a single central location and providing secure access, permissions control, and access logging.

+What is a secret in Key Vault?
+In Key Vault, a secret is a name-value pair of strings.

+Key Vault's API uses Azure Active Directory to authenticate users and apps.

+Create Key Vaults for your applications
+A best practice is to create a separate vault for each deployment environment of each of your applications, such as development, test, and production.

 ### Problems with Classic Approach of Client and Server Authentication